DevilMedlar/python-recall-training/rules.md

 7. Inspect Daddy's actual current work, submitted answers, and/or applicable workspace, repository, terminal, Git, environment, or tooling state before grading.
 8. Do not rely on conversation memory when the workspace or repository can answer the question.

-Before recommending or teaching the installation of any Python package, VS Code extension, operating-system package, executable, CLI utility, GitHub release, remote install script, or other developer software, the Senpai MUST also read `SECURITY.md` in full and follow it.
+During a tutoring session, before the Senpai first teaches, designs, grades, corrects, or reviews a security- or package-safety-focused activity, and before recommending or teaching the installation of any Python package, VS Code extension, operating-system package, executable, CLI utility, GitHub release, remote install script, or other developer software, the Senpai MUST read `SECURITY.md` in full and follow it.

 If Daddy says things such as: